thefisk/blog/content/posts/goodbye-heroku-hello-appliku.md

 tags: ["Django"]
 ---

-> After 5+ years of Heroku hosting, PigskinPredictor is moving to a new home with thanks to Appliku
+> After 5+ years of Heroku hosting, PigskinPredictor has moved to a new home with thanks to Appliku

 ### Why Move Away From a Tried and Tested Solution?

-I've been a fairly happy Heroku customer for nearly 6 years but it's not without its challenges for a small project like mine - namely cost!
-Prior to November 2022, Heroku had a free tier - which meant I was able to spin up test instances of my project from a feature branch and have others access and test things out as if it were live.
-That all went away, which was a massive shame.
+I've been a fairly happy Heroku customer for nearly 6 years but it's not without its challenges for a small project like mine - namely cost 😄 Prior to November 2022, Heroku had a free tier - which meant I was able to spin up test instances of my project from a feature branch and have others access and test things out as if it were live.
+That all went away though, which was a massive shame, and meant I could only really test locally (which wasn't a true representation of live), or push changes to my live environment and keep my fingers crossed.
+Neither of these were ideal.

 On top of this, each worker process (in Heroku speak, "Dynos") carried individual monthly costs.
 So by having a web server process _and_ a Celery worker, that meant twice the dyno costs - had I separated out Celery Beat (as is best practice), that would have incurred a third cost.
 That's before you take into account costs for Redis and PostGres...so you can see why, for small projects, costs can quickly escalate.

-What I will see in Heroku's defence, is that their PostGres plans were actually quite competitive and one of the reasons I stuck with them after the free tier was killed.
+What I will say in Heroku's defence, is that their PostGres plans were actually quite competitive and one of the reasons I stuck with them after the free tier was killed.
 Heroku, once upon a time, was the darling of Django devs - it did undeniably make deployments easy, but are there better solutions in 2025?

-### Self Hosting is a Nightmare Though
+### Self Hosting is a Nightmare Though 🤔

 As mentioned before, one of the benefits of a PaaS offering like Heroku is that it abstracts server management away from you, which is an absolute God send.
 But self-hosting is undeniably the more cost effective solution.
 So how do you reconcile these two things?
 Can you self-host but keep deployments simple and abstract away the management?